bowen0701/bowen0701.github.io/_posts/2016-07-22-linden-2003-amazon-item2itemcf.md

 ---
 layout: post
-title: "Paper Notes on 'Amazon.com Recommendations Item-to-Item Collaborative Filtering'"
+title: "Notes: Amazon.com Recommendations Item-to-Item Collaborative Filtering"
+excerpt: "I will share some notes on this seminal paper which summarizes Amazon's recommender system algorithm and implementation."
 date: 2016-07-22
 ---